Built-in Plugin

 removeSourceBranch

-Invalid when source and target branches are in different repositories.
+This value is irrelevant when the source branch and target branch are in different repositories.

 ignoreAssignee